ONS-Innovation/keh-tech-audit-tool-api/README.md

 Please read the description or README to understand how to use this workspace.
 You need to get a mock_token to authenticate yourself in each request.

+## Testing with Swagger UI

+View the Swagger UI [here](https://tech-audit-tool-api.sdp-sandbox.aws.onsdigital.uk/).

+Retrieve your `id_token`, go to the URL above, click the green outlined button with the text `Authorize` and enter your `id_token` in the `Value` box.
+Click the green outlined `Authorize` button.

+Now you can go through the /api/ routes and test the endpoints.

 ## API Reference

 Before testing the API, you need to use the above instructions at **Testing** to get a mock token, as all requests need to be authenticated.